Polski

 Of course, the amount of time it takes to become friends varies from case to case.
 However, American researchers tried to determine this.
 The research yielded interesting results, and it turned out that it takes about 50 hours to move from an acquaintance to a friend.
 But it takes more than 200 hours to become a close friend.

-Of course, this doesn't mean just spending time together mechanically, like communicating at work or the like, but a personal connection.
+Of course, this doesn't mean mechanical spending time together, like communication at work or the like, but a personal connection.
 It is not necessary to organize hikes in the mountains, just a frank conversation about what is bothering you and jokes are no less important in this process.

 Individual characteristics